platformsh/platformsh-docs/docs/src/languages/rust.md

 |----------------------------------------|------------------------------ |
 | {{< image-versions image="rust" status="supported" environment="grid" >}} | {{< image-versions image="rust" status="supported" environment="dedicated-gen-2" >}} |

-You only need to specify the major version.
-The latest compatible minor version and patches are applied automatically.

 ## Dependencies

 The recommended way to handle Rust dependencies on Platform.sh is using Cargo.